 Other attractions are the temple of Santiago Apostle, the local cemetery, and the caves of the Rosary.

-This baroque temple carved in quarry stone with Mudejar details is located in front of the Main Square and dates from the 18th century.
+This ornate temple carved in quarry stone with Mudejar details is located in front of the Main Square and dates from the 18th century.

 The main façade is crowned with a sculpture of Santiago Apostle.
 The church has a single two-story tower where the bells are located and are topped by a cross.